 1. Do not have andic soil properties in 60 percent or more of the thickness between the soil surface and either a depth of 60 cm or a densic, lithic, or paralithic contact or duripan if shallower; and 2.
 Have organic soil materials that meet one or more of the following: a.
 Overlie cindery, fragmental, or pumiceous materials and/or fill their interstices1 and directly below these materials, have a densic, lithic, or paralithic contact; or b.
 When added with the underlying cindery, fragmental, or pumiceous materials, total 40 cm or more between the soil surface and a depth of 50 cm; or c.
 Constitute two-thirds or more of the total thickness of the soil to a densic, lithic, or paralithic contact and have no mineral horizons or have mineral horizons with a total thickness of 10 cm or less; or d.
 Are saturated with water for 30 days or more per year in normal years (or are artificially drained), have an upper boundary within 40 cm of the soil surface, and have a total thickness of either: (1) 60 cm or more if three-fourths or more of their volume consists of moss fibers or if their bulk density, moist, is less than 0.1 g/cm^3 ; or (2) 40 cm or more if they consist either of sapric or hemic materials, or of fibric materials with less than three-fourths (by volume) moss fibers and a bulk density, moist, of 0.1 g/cm^3 or more.
 Histosols, p.
-153 C. Other soils that do not have a plaggen epipedon or an argillic or kandic horizon above a spodic horizon, and have one or more of the following: 1.
-A spodic horizon, an albic horizon in 50 percent or more of each pedon, and a cryic soil temperature regime; or 2.
+155 C. Other soils that do not have a plaggen epipedon or an argillic or kandic horizon above a spodic horizon, and have one or more of the following: 1.
+A spodic horizon, an albic horizon in 50 percent or more of each pedon, and a cryic or gelic soil temperature regime; or 2.
 An Ap horizon containing 85 percent or more spodic materials; or 3.
 A spodic horizon with all of the following characteristics: - a.
-One or more of the following: - (1) A thickness of 10 cm or more; or - (2) An overlying Ap horizon; or (3) Cementation in 50 percent or more of each pedon; or (4) A coarse-loamy, loamy-skeletal, or finer particlesize class and a frigid temperature regime in the soil; or (5) A cryic temperature regime in the soil; and b.
-An upper boundary within the following depths from the mineral soil surface: either (1) Less than 50 cm; or (2) Less than 200 cm if the soil has a sandy particlesize class in at least some part between the mineral soil surface and the spodic horizon; and c.
+One or more of the following: - (1) A thickness of 10 cm or more; or - (2) An overlying Ap horizon; or - (3) Cementation in 50 percent or more of each pedon; or - (4) A particle-size class that meets the criteria for coarse-loamy, loamy-skeletal, or finer and a frigid temperature regime in the soil; or (5) A cryic or gelic temperature regime in the soil; and b.
+An upper boundary within the following depths from the mineral soil surface: either (1) Less than 50 cm; or (2) Less than 200 cm if the soil meets the sandy particle-size class criteria in at least some part between the mineral soil surface and the spodic horizon; and c.
 A lower boundary as follows:

-(1) Either at a depth of 25 cm or more below the mineral soil surface or at the top of a duripan or fragipan or at a densic, lithic, paralithic, or petroferric contact, whichever is shallowest; or (2) At any depth, (a) If the spodic horizon has a coarse-loamy, loamy-skeletal, or finer particle-size class and the soil has a frigid temperature regime; or - (b) If the soil has a cryic temperature regime; and - d.
+(1) Either at a depth of 25 cm or more below the mineral soil surface or at the top of a duripan or fragipan or at a densic, lithic, paralithic, or petroferric contact, whichever is shallowest; or (2) At any depth, (a) If the spodic horizon meets the criteria for a coarse-loamy, loamy-skeletal, or finer particle-size class and the soil has a frigid temperature regime; or (b) If the soil has a cryic or gelic temperature regime; and d.
 Either: